-- a heritage building or object is subject to a heritage order from a heritage protection authority, Council will advise the authority that an application has been made - a heritage building or object is registered by the New Zealand Historic Places
+- a heritage building or object is subject to a heritage order from a heritage protection authority, Council will advise the authority that an application has been made - a heritage building or object is registered by the New Zealand Historic Places Trust, Council will advise the Trust that an application has been made.

-Trust, Council will advise the Trust that an application has been made. - 21B.3.1 The demolition or relocation of any identified contributing building or structure within a heritage area other than an identified non-heritage building or structure is a Discretionary (Unrestricted) Activity.
+21B.3.1 The demolition or relocation of any identified contributing building or structure within a heritage area, is a Discretionary (Unrestricted) Activity.